Rectangular maximum-volume submatrices and their applications: Volume of rectangular matrices

 \section{Volume of rectangular matrices}

-The standard definition of the volume of a square matrix is the absolute value of its deteminant, and it has natural geometric meaning as a volume of the parallelepiped spanned by the rows of the matrix.
-This definition can be straightforwardly generalized to the rectangular case.
-Let $A$ be a complex or a real $K \times r$ matrix with $K \ge r$, $\Vert \cdot \Vert_p$ be a standard operator $p$-norm of a vector or a matrix, $B_p^K$ be a unit $l_p$ ball in $K$-dimensional space.
-Then, define $G_p(A)$ as a range of values of a linear operator $A^*$ with a given domain $B_p^K$:
+The volume of a square matrix $A$ has a natural geometric meaning as a volume of the parallelepiped, spanned by rows of the matrix $A$, and is equal to the product of its singular values.
+This definition can be straightforwardly generalized to the rectangular case as $\sqrt{\det A^*A}$ or $\sqrt{\det AA^*}$, depending on the shape of $A$.
+Let us assume, that a number of rows of the matrix $A$ is not less than a number of columns.
+So, we use $\sqrt{\det A^*A}$ as a value of the rectangular volume of the matrix $A$:

-\begin{definition} The $p$-volume, which we will denote as $\mathrm{vol}_{p}(A)$ of the matrix $A$ is a volume of $G_p(A)$. \end{definition}